EliahKagan/LameNative/README.md

 > 2. Fully acknowledge that you are using LAME, and give a link to our web
      site, www.mp3dev.org
 >
-> 3. If you make modifications to LAME, you *must* release these these
+> 3. If you make modifications to LAME, you *must* release these modifications
-     modifications back to the LAME project, under the LGPL.
+     back to the LAME project, under the LGPL.

+**&dagger;** *Hyperlink added for disambiguation.*

 Note that the official website of The LAME Project has since moved to https://lame.sourceforge.io.